Kosztolanyi/exam-trial-basics-public/README.md

 ### What is a ternary operator?
 How does it work?

-The ternary operation is kind of a shorthand for an if statement in JS.
+The ternary operator is kind of a shorthand for an if statement in JS.

 Syntax: 'condition' ? 'result if condition is met' : 'result if condition is not met'